 We explore different loss function formulations.
 In classical models, we define the PIF as a convex combination of the model output $\hat{y}_{\text{classic}, i}$ and the process-informed prior $y(t_i)$.
 This is controlled by two non-negative weights, $\alpha$ and $\beta$, which determine the importance of the data-driven and process-informed components:

-Here, $\alpha$ is the trust in the classical model’s prediction while $\beta$ reflects the confidence of the process-informed prior.
-The normalization by $\alpha + \beta$ ensures the result is a weighted average between the two extremes.
+Here, $\alpha$ is the trust in the classical model's prediction, while $\beta$ reflects the confidence of the process-informed prior.
+The normalization by $\alpha + \beta$ ensures that the result is a weighted average between the two extremes.
 The optimal coefficients $\alpha$ and $\beta$ are selected by minimizing the Root Mean Square Error (RMSE) on a validation set:

 For deep learning models, we investigate three distinct loss function formulations, progressing from a static weighting to more sophisticated dynamic schemes.
 First, we implement a fixed-weight loss function defined as